New in Climate City Contract – Joint commitments between cities

 - "Viable Cities has an important role in Net Zero Cities - connecting and sharing the lessons from the national climate contract process also in the European work," says Anders Wijkman, Vice Chairman Viable Cities.

 During the work on Climate City Contract 2030, several strategic development areas have been identified, areas that need to be strengthened to accelerate the climate transition.
 One of them is citizen engagement.
-Last spring, Anthesis was commissioned to develop a strategy for how citizens and civil society can be engaged as co-creators in the city's future.
+This spring, Anthesis was commissioned to develop a strategy for how citizens and civil society can be engaged as co-creators of the city's future.
 On our blog, Agneta Persson, Anthesis, reflects on their findings.

-This is also the theme of the Climate Breakfast on October 6.
+It is also the theme of the Climate Breakfast on Oct.
+6.

 We were looking for cities that want to take the lead on climate change.
 And many do.
 30 cities from all over the country have applied to become part of the Climate Neutral Cities 2030 initiative.
 "We are so pleased with the great interest, and very curious about which cities we will work with in the coming years," says Olga Kordas, Program Manager Viable Cities.